aebadirad/MOSES/README.md

 ---
 ##VERSION: 0.2-Alpha

-###New features!
+##Features:
+- Gazetter
+  - Ability to search by text of names or known associated names (Big Apple for NYC)
+  - Polygon/circle bounded search
+  - Filter by class of feature to find (political border, natural geological formation)
+  - Filter by specific type of feature (building, city, capitol, country, forest)
+  - Nearest to point search: if given a point and any of the criteria above, find the closest place
+  - Multilingual - supports both native language and to ASCII names
+- Geospatial entity extraction and text enrichment
+  - Translate from text to specific location
+  - Contextual analysis
+  - Built in parts of speech and ruled based tagger OR
+  - Integration with Stanford NLP
+  - Automatic multiple entity resolution (London in Ohio is not the same as London, England)
+  - Organization geospatial identifiers (the Pentagon -> the building in DC, CNN -> the CNN Headquarters building in Atlanta)
+  - Multilingual - supports both native language and to ASCII names
+  - Airport Codes!
+PDX to SFO will produce the airports in Portland, Oregon and San Fran, California.
+- Low memory and processor usage!
+Demo runs only on 2 vcores and 8 gigs of ram
+- Low diskspace usage, total disk is under 40GB.

+###New features added in 0.2-Alpha!

-1) Stanford NLP integration!
+1. Stanford NLP integration!
 You can use this now instead of the built in pos tagger!
-2) High accuracy, nearest-neighbor entity resolution!
+2. High accuracy, nearest-neighbor entity resolution!
 London, Ohio and London, England won't be confused again!
-3) (in progress) Semantic based entity identfication, words around the location's text itself help identify what it is (city, state, airport, etc)
+3. (in progress) Semantic based entity identfication, words around the location's text itself help identify what it is (city, state, airport, etc)
-4) (in progress) Multi-sentence context parsing.
-The ability to look backwards and forwards for a nearest neighbor to match when there's nothing in the current sentence to help anchor.

 Notice:
 A lot of the code is messy and the built in API is really made just to make the demo work.